kaeleylenard/personal-website/README.md

 * Illustration at the bottom of the page is provided by [Open Doodles](https://www.opendoodles.com)

 # View the Site
-This site is hosted using GitHub Pages @ http://kaeleylenard.github.io and is available on all devices.
-I'm planning on acquiring a custom domain soon.
+This site is hosted on a custom domain @ http://kaeley.tech